Homestuck126/final_project_cs100_jsand_mman_atam/README.md

  >   * Output: Interactive adventure game with some randomized encounters.
  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
  >   * Composite:
- >     * This pattering will allow us to plan and implement the character objects for both the user and all non-player characters.
-The characters will need not only attributes associated with classic rpg character such as Damage, Health, and Experience but will also have their own inventory that would manage their equipped and stored items.
+ >     * This pattern will allow us to plan and implement the character objects for both the user and all non-player characters.
+The characters will need not only attributes associated with classic rpg characters such as Damage, Health, and Experience but will also have their own inventory that would manage their equipped and stored items.
 The composite pattern will allow a graphical hierarchy to be drafted to allow us to better plan and implement the complex nature of the in game characters more effectively by being able to trace and de-conflict methods and variables while also determining relations between different classes of objects.
  >   * Abstract Factory:
  >
  >